spencer-shadley/completed-class/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

   - Link to your portfolio

-- Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.
+- Employers (and potential collaborators) _will_ look at your GitHub profile so put your best face forward.

 - Pin some repos that you want to highlight